 However, if one segment takes up a great proportion of the track length, i.e., for some $j$, $\|x^{(j+1)}-x^{(j)}\|_2$ is much larger than $\|x^{(i+1)}-x^{(i)}\|_2\ (i\neq j)$, then LSR can still be close to 1.
 For instance, the last segment of a plain network is much longer than the rest (see Appendix), which could bias the comparison with ResNet.
 We further define LSS by normalizing the length of each segment as follows

 Obviously, $\operatorname{LSS}\geq1$, and when $\operatorname{LSS}=1$, the track is exactly located on a straight line.

-\textbf{Optimal transport score (OTS)} We next compute the discrete optimal transport map from the input distribution to the output one, and test its consistency with the map learned by DNN.
-Given a map $f$ of DNN, let $\tilde{y}_i=f(x_i)$ ($i=1,2,\cdots,m$).
+\textbf{Optimal transport score (OTS)} We next compute the discrete optimal transport map from the input distribution to the output one, and test its consistency with the map learned by ResNets.
+Given a map $f$ of a ResNet, let $\tilde{y}_i=f(x_i)$ ($i=1,2,\cdots,m$).
 Let $P_x$ and $P_y$ denote the empirical distributions of $\{x_i\}_{i=1}^{m}$ and $\{\tilde{y}_i\}_{i=1}^m$ respectively.
 The Wasserstein distance of $P_x$ and $P_y$ is

 where $\sigma$ is a permutation of an index set $\{1,2,\cdots,m\}$.
 It can be formulated as an assignment problem

 where $c_{ij}=1$ means $x_i$ is transported to $\tilde{y}_j$, i.e., $\sigma(i)=j$.
 To measure the consistency of $f$ and $T$, we define the optimal transport score (OTS) as